Installing and using Troi Plug-ins on FileMaker Server

 When you run a plug-in server-side, it will run in the context of the FileMaker Server application.
 FileMaker Server runs in a non-logged-in state and does not have permissions.
 You should be aware of this when you use a plug-in such as Troi File Plug-in: as long as you are targeting files or folders inside the Server Documents folder you should be OK, but outside of that you are likely to get permission errors.

-64-bit plug-ins are needed for FileMaker Server 13
+64-bit plug-ins are needed for FileMaker Server 13 and 14

-FileMaker Server 13 and WebDirect are 64-bit processes, for which plug-ins need to be compiled for 64-bit.
+FileMaker Server 13 and 14 and WebDirect are 64-bit processes, for which plug-ins need to be compiled for 64-bit.
 On Windows 64-bit plug-ins have a different extension: fmx64.
 In the download of a 64-bit compatible plug-in you will find this extra copy of the plug-in.

-How to install server-side plug-ins with FileMaker Server 13
+How to install server-side plug-ins with FileMaker Server 13 and 14